 - Shine a flashlight on your belly.

-- Talk or sing to your baby, or ring a small bell; after around 24 weeks, his hearing is developed enough and he will move in response to sound.
+- Talk or sing to your baby or ring a small bell; after around 24 weeks, their hearing is developed enough, and they will move in response to sound.